bartosjiri/mixtapes/README.md

 ## Configuration

-In order to fetch user data from Spotify's API, you will need to provide your client ID and client secret:
+In order to fetch user/playlist data from Spotify's API, you will need to provide your client ID and client secret:

 1. Register a new application and obtain your Spotify client ID and secret ([guide](https://developer.spotify.com/documentation/general/guides/app-settings/)).
-2. Create a `.env` file in the root folder of the project and fill in your credentials:
+2. Create a new `.env` file in the root folder of the project and fill in your credentials:
-    ```
+    ```sh
     cp .env.example .env
     ```
-    *Note: If you are hosting your application on Netlify or similar services, you will need to provide your credential throught their interface ([guide](https://docs.netlify.com/configure-builds/environment-variables/)).*
+    *Note: Do not share your credentials in public.
+If you are hosting your application on Netlify or similar services, you will need to provide these throught its interface ([guide](https://docs.netlify.com/configure-builds/environment-variables/)).*

 The general application configuration is located in the `src/configuration/application.yml` file: